tofitaV/TelegramDataValidation/README.md

 ### :running: Run Locally
-Just invoke is TelegramAuth.isValid() method and put the initData (it is a string from window.Telegram.WebApp object, you can find doc <a href="https://core.telegram.org/bots/webapps#initializing-mini-apps">here</a> )
+Call the TelegramAuth.isValid() method and put the initData (it is a string from window.Telegram.WebApp object, you can find doc <a href="https://core.telegram.org/bots/webapps#initializing-mini-apps">here</a> )

 Download release TelegramDataValidation.jar file from <a href="https://github.com/tofitaV/TelegramDataValidation/releases/tag/release">release section</a>